virtual-kubelet/systemk/README.md

 ## Design

+Pods can contain multiple container; each container is a new unit and tracked by systemd.

+When we see a CreatePod call we call out to systemd to create a unit per container in the pod.
+Each unit will be named `vks.<pod-namespace>.<pod-name>.<image-name>.<uid>.service`.
+This name will be parsed back into a Pod for method like "GetPod", "GetPodStatus", and "GetPods".

 ## Questions

-* Pods can contain multiple containers.
-In systemd each container is a Unit (file).
-How can we keep track of these diff.
-Units and re-create the Pod when we need to?
 * Pod storage, secret etc. Just something on disk? `/var/lib/<something>`?
+* Metadata where to store.
+There is more data available in the k8s API then systemd need.
+Should we track this?
+* CPU and memory usage?
+I *think* systemd might now, but unsure how to fetch it.
 * How to provision a Debian system to be able to join a k3s cluster?
 Something very minimal is needed here. _Maybe_ getting to k3s super early will help.
 We can then install extra things to configure?